evgeni/die-welt.net/posts/2021/06/controlling-somfy-roller-shutters-using-an-esp32-and-esphome.md

 [![ESP32 and CC1101 in a simple case](/upload/esp32_cc1101.jpg)](/upload/esp32_cc1101.jpg)

+**Update**: I've been told (by Bert, hi Bert!) that there are now slightly different [CC1101 boards sold on the internet](https://nl.aliexpress.com/item/1005005933665919.html).
+Mine has 10 pins, but VCC and GND are doubled.
+The new boards just don't have these double pins anymore and have only 8 in total.
+They still work, you just need to look where which pin is. :)

 ## Acquiring the right software

 In my initial research I found an Arduino sketch and was totally prepared to port it to ESP32, but luckily [somebody already did that for me](https://github.com/Legion2/Somfy_Remote_Lib)!
 Even better, it's explicitly using the CC1101.
 Okay, okay, I cheated, I actually ordered the hardware *after* I found [this](https://github.com/EinfachArne/Somfy_Remote) port and the reference to CC1101. ;)